JacobJohnson1/congressional_tweet_neural_net/README.md

 sections of your report.
 In the 'real world,' data scientists spend about 3/4 of their time curating, cleaning, filtering, and preparing data.

-I was getting a lot of issues with the NaN (null) values from both the testing & training data, so I went ahead and popped those columns off of the pandas dataframes.
+I was getting a lot of issues with the NaN (null) values from both the 'year' columns in the testing & training datasets, so I went ahead and popped those columns off of the pandas dataframes.
 I also just didn't find the years that tweets took place to be important information in deciding their political party.
 I'm sure you could use that data for this problem (e.g. political stances change over time within parties), but I just didn't.

 ### Network configuration:
 How is your network set up?
 How many layers?
 How many neurons